ReckoningHero/website2/_posts/2018-7-20-The Difference betweeen Java and JavaScript.md

 compatible Java system rather than compiling it to a separate executables to a completely different platform other than Java.
 The case was made possible with the idea of Java Virtual Machine (JVM) which it can reads the JAR file and complies it into a specific instructions set at runtime, then executes it into an app.

+## What is JavaScript?

+JavaScript, also known as

 # References

 [*Professional C++ (3rd Edition) by Marc Gregoire*]({{ "/assets/PDFs/w_make362.pdf" | absolute_url }})